 Bank of America® Cash Rewards Credit Card

-- New Offer: $200 online cash rewards bonus after you spend at least $500 on purchases in the first 90 days of account opening
+- Online $150 cash rewards bonus after making at least $500 in purchases in the first 90 days of your account opening

 - If you're a Preferred Rewards client, you can increase that bonus to

 - 3% of each transaction in U.S. dollars